 The Scottish Government asked us to obtain views from the public on the potential introduction of a Register of Interests for Scotland.

 A public petition was lodged before the Scottish Parliament in September 2013 calling for the Parliament to urge the Scottish Government to introduce a "Sunshine Act" for Scotland.
 This would create a searchable record of all payments (including payments in kind) made to NHSScotland healthcare workers from industry and commerce, including pharmaceutical companies.

-We summarise what people told us in this report, Gathering views on a register of interests for Scotland.
+We summarise what people told us in this report.

 File type: pdf

 The Cabinet Secretary for Health, Wellbeing and Sport shared this report with the Public Petitions Committee in March 2016, promising that the Scottish Government would discuss the contents of the report with the appropriate regulators, and scope out options of how mandatory publication of payments to healthcare professionals from industry could be delivered – while ensuring that options were proportionate and respectful of NHS resources.
 On the basis of this commitment, the Public Petitions Committee agreed to close the petition.